avocadoboi/avo/README.md

   // Other event listeners that you can override in your GUI are: handleMouseUp, handleMouseDoubleClick,
   // handleMouseMove, handleMouseScroll, handleMouseEnter, handleMouseLeave, handleMouseBackgroundEnter,
-  // handleMouseBackgroundLeave, handleCharacterInput, handleKeyboardKeyDown and handleKeyboardKeyUp -
+  // handleMouseBackgroundLeave, handleGlobalCharacterInput, handleGlobalKeyboardKeyDown and handleGlobalKeyboardKeyUp -
   // as well as the global versions of mouse events.
 Mouse events and keyboard events are explained more
   // later in this readme.